Setting up Next.js

 Contents

-In this chapter we will create a front-end application that renders pages based on content in the CMS.
+In this chapter we will create a front-end application that renders content from the Enonic CMS (the app created in the previous chapters).

 Next.js at a glance